Crowder Public Programs

 Walk in the Woods

+Offered once a quarter.
 Join one of our naturalist staff on a nature hike around Crowder to see what we can find!
-Come prepared to hike a mile by wearing close-toed shoes and bringing a full water bottle.
+Come prepared to hike a mile by wearing closed-toe shoes and bringing a full water bottle.
 For all ages (best for ages 6 and up).
 Free.
-Registration is required for everyone (All adults, children + siblings), and children must have adult accompaniment.
-Meet at the park office, and we ask that you and your family please arrive 10 minutes early for check-in.

 StoryWalk®

-Crowder is excited to offer you and your families a wonderful interactive StoryWalk® activity within the park!
+Crowder is excited to offer you and your families a wonderful, interactive StoryWalk® activity within the park!

 Join us for this fun self-guided activity.
 This will be located on the Outer Loop Trail, beginning at the park's Bird Garden, which is immediately on the left as you enter the park, across from the park's office.